 - The jq filtering utility.
 Download jq from the repository.

-- Cequence UAP platform release 7.3 or newer.
+- Cequence UAP platform release 7.3 or later.

 - A Client ID and Client Secret generated from the Cequence UAP platform UI.

-The following procedures establish several of the prerequisites.
+The following procedures establish several of the prerequisites listed above.

 Establishing a client ID and client secret